toebeann/gib/README.md

     the game launches by setting `winhttp` as a DLL override from the `Libraries` tab of the game's Wine Configuration, otherwise the game will run without BepInEx and thus without mods.
-Google how to access the Wine Configuration via whatever Wine-based solution you're using, e.g. "access Wine Configuration via CrossOver".
+Google how to access the Wine Configuration via whatever Wine-based solution you're using if you're unsure how, e.g.
+    "access Wine Configuration via CrossOver".
 You also probably will need to Google "how to install Windows versions of Steam games on mac with CrossOver" or similar to get started.

 ## Known issues